Bidets have been around for hundreds of years. Over that time, they’ve diversified in style to suit a range of different needs and cultures.

 Here are the 12 types of bidet available:

-We go through each option in more detail, discussing how they work and the pros and cons of their design.
+I go through each option in more detail, discussing how they work and the pros and cons of their design.

 The standalone bidet is the most traditional bidet type.
 They’re popular in European countries such as France, where they originated in the early 1700s.